 That’s OK—that’s exactly how open source is supposed to work.
 Unlike more fully “productized” solutions built to be used in a specific way to deliver specific outcomes, open source technologies are meant to be adaptable.
 They’re more like a set of ingredients (if you will) than a fully-cooked meal.
 It may take more effort to do the cooking yourself.
 But in return, you retain the freedom to cook up exactly what you want—to use those open source software components however you choose to support your unique business priorities.

 Recognizing that you have lots of flexibility, where is the best place to start using open source?
 Again, the answer is different for every company.
 But one piece of advice that applies to everyone: wherever you start, make sure it’s an area with real business impact.

 Don’t get into open source as a research project.
 That’s been done a million times before, and you’ll end up wasting everyone’s time; kick off your project in an area that will have a meaningful effect on your business.
 That way, you have something at stake—and you have a tangible framework to make decisions and evaluate how those decisions pan out.

 Choose a project that will make your vendors take notice.

 So where in the network you should focus?
-An excellent place to start is any area where you can compare open-source components against incumbent vendors.
+An excellent place to start is an area where you can compare open source components against incumbent vendors.

 Enlist the right partners.

-Learn more about Lumina NetDev Services and why we’ve been proven to partner to operators around the world.
+Learn more about Lumina NetDev Services and why we’ve been proven to partner with operators around the world.

 Next week we’ll dive into the RFP process to help you understand how to properly engage the open source community in your transformational projects.